syncfusion-content/flutter-docs/Flutter/cartesian-charts/series-customization.md

 ## Gradient fill

-The [`gradient`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/gradient.html) property are used to define the gradient colors.
-The colors from this property is used for series and now you can use the transform property available in [`LinearGradient`](https://api.flutter.dev/flutter/painting/LinearGradient/LinearGradient.html) to transform the applied gradient colors.
+The [`gradient`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/gradient.html) property is used to define the gradient colors.
+The colors from this property are used for series.
+Also, you can use the transform property available in [`LinearGradient`](https://api.flutter.dev/flutter/painting/LinearGradient/LinearGradient.html) to transform the applied gradient colors.

 {% highlight dart %}